rhythmagency/rhythm.umbraco.extensions/README.md

 * [Archetype](http://our.umbraco.org/projects/backoffice-extensions/archetype) (only required for Umbraco 7 release).

 ## Installation
+Once the prerequisites are installed, you can install Rhythm Umbraco Extensions:
 * Go to the releases page: https://github.com/rhythmagency/rhythm.umbraco.extensions/releases
 * Download the latest version compatible with your version of Umbraco, and unzip it into your site's bin folder.